Introducing a newly published novel by Nancy Cathers Phillips

 "CAL Day" Features Readings and Signings

-Beverly Jones, a Penstemon Publications author, will be among ten CAL award winners featured at the Colorado Author's League Day program at Barnes & Noble, 960 S. Colorado Blvd. in Denver, on Sunday, June 26, continuing CAL's 85th year celebration.
+Beverly Jones, a Penstemon Publications author, was among ten CAL award winners featured at the Colorado Author's League Day program at Barnes & Noble, 960 S. Colorado Blvd. in Denver, on Sunday, June 26, continuing CAL's 85th year celebration.

-Each author will discuss her or his book during a 30 minute session and answer questions.
-Books will be available for purchase throughout the day, and authors will sign copies as requested.
+Each author discussed her or his book during a 30 minute session and answered questions.
+Books were available for purchase throughout the day, and authors signed copies as requested.

-The program begins at 11 a.m. and concludes at 4 p.m.
+The program began at 11 a.m. and concluded at 4 p.m.

 Here's the schedule (author, category, title):